Bmus (VCA), MMus (VCA), PhD (Monash)

 - Jazz and World Music pedagogy

 Robert Burke is Co-ordinator of Jazz and Popular Studies at Monash University.
 (He was head of the Sir Zelman Cowen School of Music from 2011 – 2014).
 An improvising musician, Rob has performed and composed on over 300 CDs and has toured extensively throughout Australia, Asia, Europe, and USA over the last 30 years.
 He has also released 12 CDs under his own name whilst focusing on understanding and articulating what happens in the moment of improvisation from the perspective of practice-based artistic research.
 Rob researches performance in a context of improvisation (jazz sensibility), investigating the sonic ecology through ego, agency, indeterminacy, choice and audience participation.
 Rob has collaborated/recorded international leaders in the field: George Lewis, Dave Douglas, Enrico Rava, Hermeto Pascoal, Kenny Werner, Mark Helias, Ben Monder, Tom Rainey, Nasheet Waites, George Garzone, Paul Grabowsky, Tony Gould, Johannes Weidenmueller, Debasis Chackroborty, Paulo Angeli, Tony Malaby and Richie Barshay.

 In 2015 Rob initiated AJIRN (Australasian Jazz and Improvisation Research Network) and is currently a board member and president.
-He also has convened two conferences – (Nov 2016 and June 2017)
+He also has convened three conferences – (Nov 2016 and June 2017 and June 2018)

-Publications include edited book, Perspectives on Artistic Research in Music (Lexington) and currently co-writing with A/prof Andrys Onsman (published later in 2018) Idea Chasing: Ego and Agency in Free Jazz
+Publications include edited book, Perspectives on Artistic Research in Music (Lexington) and currently co-writing with A/prof Andrys Onsman Experimentation in Improvised Jazz: Chasing Ideas (Routledge 2018)

 To School of Music Home Page